 - Time their campaigns well.

 That last point is a little trickier than you might think.
-For instance, in the U.K., a survey found that only 25% of respondents thought that companies were being sincere when they showed support for LGBTQ causes during Pride month.
-However, 38% believed brands were being genuine when they demonstrated their support at other times of the year.
+For instance, in the U.K., a survey found that only 25% of respondents thought companies were being sincere when they showed support for LGBTQ causes during Pride month.
+However, 38% believed brands were genuine when they demonstrated their support at other times of the year.

 While it’s important not to ignore major social events as they happen, you have to make a long-term commitment.
 Otherwise, you could be seen as a bandwagon opportunist.